yingfa-github/Cloudflare-Clean-IP-Scanner/README.md

 The software is finishing the speed test`10`After IPs, only`3`download speeds higher than`1 MB/s`of IPs, and the rest`7`Each IP is "failed".

-Therefore, this is not`“每次测速都不到 5 就中断了”`, but all IPs have downloaded and tested the speed, but only found`3`one that meets the conditions.
+Therefore, this is not "Every time the speed test falls short of 5 it interrupts", but rather, all IPs have been downloaded and their speeds tested, yet only found `3` that meet the criteria.

 * * *